AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58352-return-attribute-labels-for-the-default-store-are-returned-via-graphql-api.md

 <u>Expected results</u>

-Return labels in the [!DNL GraphQL] response should be for the [!UICONTROL Store View], set in the request header.
+Return labels in the [!DNL GraphQL] response are for the [!UICONTROL Store View] set in the request header.

 <u>Actual results</u>: